-Imagine being offered a choice: to be alone with your thoughts for 15 minutes or to receive electric shocks several times during that time.
-What will you choose?
+Imagine being given a choice: being alone with your thoughts for 15 minutes or receiving multiple electric shocks during that time.
+What would you choose?

-At first glance, the answer is obvious – pain seems like a much worse alternative.
-But a study published in the journal Science in 2014, shows that for many people, the silence of their own thoughts can be even worse.
-In this experiment, a quarter of the women and two-thirds of the men chose the electric shock over sitting quietly with their own thoughts.
-One of the experiment participants even electrocuted himself 190 times in those 15 minutes.
+At first glance, the answer is obvious—pain seems like a much worse alternative.
+But a study published in the journal Science in 2014 suggests that for many people, the silence of their own thoughts can be even worse.
+In this experiment, a quarter of women and two-thirds of men chose electric shocks over sitting quietly with their own thoughts.
+One participant even shocked himself 190 times in 15 minutes.

-These impressive results confirm a simple but troubling truth: most people do not know how to be effectively alone with their inner world.
+These striking results confirm a simple but disturbing truth: most people are unable to effectively be alone with their inner world.
 And while this may seem like a small thing, the problem is actually deeper.
 It is directly related to our mental health and how we cope with life's challenges.

 Why do thoughts become the “enemy”?

-Our brain is a powerful mechanism that constantly analyzes, plans and reacts.
-But sometimes he becomes too active, full of dense, chaotic thoughts.
-It can be worries about the past, fears about the future or just anxiety for no apparent reason.
+Our brain is a powerful mechanism that constantly analyzes, plans, and reacts.
+But sometimes it becomes overactive, filled with dense, chaotic thoughts.
+These can be worries about the past, fears about the future, or simply anxiety for no apparent reason.

 In a situation where these thoughts become an irresistible wave, a person can feel helpless.
-There is no manual on how to deal with it.
+There is no instruction on how to cope with it.
 That is why many people prefer to fill every minute of their life with activity, even if it is negative - just to avoid meeting themselves.

-Popular advice in the spirit of "just relax" or "don't think about the bad" does not work.
-Dealing with difficult emotions or anxieties on your own is, of course, possible, but it takes time, knowledge, and discipline.
-And even then, there is no guarantee that a person will be able to solve the deep problems that are hidden behind superficial thoughts.
+Popular advice like “just relax” or “don’t think about the bad” doesn’t work.
+Overcoming difficult emotions or anxieties on your own is certainly possible, but it takes time, knowledge, and discipline.
+And even then, there’s no guarantee that a person will be able to solve the deep-seated problems that lie behind superficial thoughts.

-It is similar to trying to self-treat a complex physical injury without experience and knowledge.
-Symptoms may disappear for a while, but without professional help there is a risk of complications.
+It's like trying to treat a complex physical injury yourself without the experience or knowledge.
+The symptoms may go away for a while, but without professional help, there is a risk of complications.

 How does psychotherapy help?

-Psychotherapy is not only a way to "talk it out".
-This is a professional approach that helps you understand where your thoughts come from, why they become so intense and how to organize them.
+Psychotherapy is not just a way to “talk it out.”
+It is a professional approach that helps you understand where your thoughts come from, why they become so intense, and how to organize them.

 Here are some key benefits of working with a psychotherapist:

 - Deep self-understanding.
-Many thoughts that frighten or disturb us have subconscious causes.
-A psychotherapist helps you find these reasons and understand how they affect your life.
+Many thoughts that scare or worry us have subconscious reasons.
+A therapist can help you find these reasons and understand how they affect your life.

 - Tools for managing emotions.
-You will learn techniques that help you cope with anxiety, stress or panic attacks.
+You will learn techniques to help you cope with anxiety, stress, or panic attacks.

-- Security.
-Unlike talking to friends or loved ones, therapy sessions are a non-judgmental space where you can be yourself.
+- Safety: Unlike talking to friends or loved ones, therapy sessions are a non-judgmental space where you can be yourself.

-- Long-term results.
-Working with a psychotherapist helps not only to solve current problems, but also to develop skills that will make you more resilient in the future.
+- Long-term results: Working with a therapist not only helps you resolve current issues, but also helps you develop skills that will make you more resilient in the future.

-Despite all the benefits, many people avoid therapy because of fear, prejudice, or stigma.
-The following arguments are often heard:
+Despite all the benefits, many people avoid therapy due to fear, prejudice, or stigma.
+The following arguments are often made:

 - “It’s expensive.”